Joystream/communications/blog/acropolis-incentives/README.md

 Unlike `Validators` that can come and go without too much friction (at least for now), a new `Storage Provider` will need to replicate the entire content directory.
 As a consequence, the platform needs some stability for this role to avoid providing a poor user experience, or worse, loss of data.
 After migrating to the new Acropolis [runtime](https://blog.joystream.org/upgrades/), the users that currently hold the role will get "kicked" out, and will have to sign up again if they still want to keep their role.

 Up to 10 `Storage Providers` that keep a full copy and provides continues service for at least 24h will compete for $300 per week.
-In addition,  you will earn $0.025/GB/week calculated on an average basis.
+In addition,  you will earn $0.025/GB/week (of data in the `content directory`) calculated on an average basis.
 Please note that the setup is a lot more complicated this time, so some experience using linux on the command line is required.
 You will also need a domain to point to your node, so unless you already own one (that you don't mind using), you will need to buy one...
 A detailed guide to setting up the node can be found [here](https://github.com/Joystream/helpdesk/tree/master/roles/storage-providers).

 We will try our best to police the `Storage Providers`, so if you are not doing your job (either lack of maintenance, or cheating) at least make sure to not get caught!
 Payouts will be made every Monday at ~11:00GMT.